akoerner/distance_running/sections/practical_steps_to_getting_started.md

 ## Practical Steps to Getting Started Running

+Running has a low barrier for entry, gradual but steep learning curve, and a high knowledge ceiling so you can grow into it to whatever depth is suitable to you and your life.

 Initially, running requires absolutely no investment in equipment.

 Depending on your fitness level